owncloud/docs/docs/build-the-docs.md

 To see all prepared yarn commands, run the following command `yarn run`.
 This will ouptput all commands with their settings, though this makes readability not easy.
 See the [yarn documentation](https://yarnpkg.com/lang/en/docs/cli/run/) for more information.

-Here is the list of commands with and when to use them
+Here is the list of commands and when to use them

 **For Production Environments**

-The following build commands are used when regular content changes are made or small fixes to the UI is incorporated:
+The following build commands are used when regular content changes are made or small fixes to the UI are incorporated:

 * `yarn antora`
-Used when you want to build the documentation where internal links have as base to `doc.owncloud.com`.
+Used when you want to build the documentation where internal links have as base `doc.owncloud.com`.
 The  documentation is built for the live environment.
 Clicking on particular links will then direct to the docs homepage.
-Use only when you want to check these links, respectively used by the CI when building.
+Use only when you want to check these links or have the CI use them when building.

 * `yarn antora-local`
 **This is the command which you will use the most.** It is used when you want to build the documentation locally where internal links have as base `http://localhost:8080`.
 The  documentation is fully sourced locally.
-Ideal for content updating and new content and checking with `yarn serve`.
+Ideal for checking with `yarn serve` after content has been updated or added.

 * `yarn antora-staging`
 Used when you want to build the documentation where internal links have as base `doc.staging.owncloud.com`.
 The  documentation is built for the staging environment.
 Note that you manually have to move the content created in `/public` to the staging web page to access it.
 Note that you can also view locally with `yarn serve` which is ideal as first preview step.

 * `yarn antora-bundle`
 Used when you want to build the documentation where internal links have as base `doc.staging.owncloud.com`.
-Compared to `antora-staging`, this uses a local built `ui-bundle`.
-This build command shoud be used when you want to test a changed UI before rolling it out.
+Compared to `antora-staging`, this uses a locally built `ui-bundle`.
+This build command should be used when you want to test a changed UI before rolling it out.

 **For Development Environments**

-The following build commands are used when there are bigger refactorings, changes or major upgrades including the UI are made:
+The following build commands are used when bigger refactoring, changes or major upgrades including the UI are made:

 * `yarn antora-dev-local`
 Used when you want to build the documentation where internal links have as base `http://localhost:8080`.
-Compared to `antora-staging`, it uses a different site.yml file named `site-dev.yml` which sources manuals not from github but locally.
+Compared to `antora-staging`, it uses a different site.yml file named `site-dev.yml` which sources manuals not from GitHub but locally.

 * `yarn antora-dev-bundle`
 Used when you want to build the documentation where internal links have as base `http://localhost:8080`.
-Compared to `antora-dev-local`, it uses a diffrent site.yml file `site-dev.yml` which sources manuals not from the github but locally and uses a local built `ui-bundle`.
+Compared to `antora-dev-local`, it uses a different site.yml file `site-dev.yml` which sources manuals not from GitHub but locally and uses a locally built `ui-bundle`.

 ## Generating the Documentation